sitevision/envision/packages/envision-docs/src/pages/components/image-slider.md

 ## Usage

-Attribute `data-image-slider` is required to initiate a image slider and if there is more then one image, buttons will be generated to move the image slider to the next or previous item.
-Automatic genereted buttons can be prevented by using attribute `data-buttons="false"`.
+Attribute `data-image-slider` is required to initiate a image slider and if there is more then one image, previous and next buttons will be automatically added.
+Avoid addings buttons by using attribute `data-buttons="false"`.

-The `data-image-slider="cycle"` attribute is used to start the imageSlider animation at page load. `data-image-slider` attribute will initiate a image slider with no automatic.
+The `data-image-slider="cycle"` attribute is used to start the imageSlider animation at page load. `data-image-slider` attribute will initiate a image slider with no automatic start.

 ### Via data attributes